Taurolyon/StoneExcavator/README.md

-# Ore Excavator
+# Stone Excavator

-This is a mod for Necesse to make mining ores much faster.
-It is inspired by a similarly named mod in Terraria.
+This is a mod for Necesse to make mining stone much faster.
+This mod is a fork of [Ore Excavator by EngCake](https://github.com/EngCake/OreExcavator).